WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 ----
 ### `status`

 Get a text description of the overall status of migrations.
-Information is provided on
+Information is provided on the following:

-* the total number of migrations defined,
+* Total number of migrations defined.
-* average bandwidth being used over 10s, 60s, and 300s intervals,
+* Average bandwidth being used over 10s, 60s, and 300s intervals.
-* peak bandwidth observed over 300s interval,
+* Peak bandwidth observed over 300s interval.
-* average file transfer rate per second over  10s, 60s, and 300s intervals,
+* Average file transfer rate per second over  10s, 60s, and 300s intervals.
-* peak file transfer rate per second over a 300s interval,
+* Peak file transfer rate per second over a 300s interval.
-* list of live migrations with source path and migration id,
+* List of live migrations with source path and migration id.
-* list of running migrations with source path and migration id, and
+* List of running migrations with source path and migration id.
-* a list of non-running migrations source source path and migration id.
+* List of non-running migrations source source path and migration id.

 ```text title="Get migration status"
 NAME